jondarrer/vscode-rego-test-runner/README.md

 ## Planned features

 - [ ] Run all tests together
-- [ ] View verbose test failure message next to the failed test and in the Test Results pane
 - [ ] Handle todo tests, those prefixed with `todo_`, but which must be skipped

 ## Other feature ideas